Confidently Finish Your Mixes and Proudly Release Your Records. Subscribe For Free VIP Tips.

 Master Handbook of Acoustics

-master-sound-handbookAll of the books in this round-up are books that I have read and recommend highly.
+All of the books in this round-up are books that I have read and recommend highly.
 This book is on this list due to the recommendations of others.
-I bought it after a few engineers recommended it as the great bible of acoustics and I am currently reading it.
+I bought it after a few engineers recommended it as the great bible of acoustics, and it’s a wealth of dense information about acoustics.

 Acoustics is definitely one of the more important things to get right in your studio.
-If you record in rooms with lousy acoustics your sound will suffer.
-Similarly, if you mix in a control room with lackluster acoustics you are more likely to EQ incorrectly, add too much(or too little) bass or generally create an unbalanced mix.
+If you record in rooms with lousy acoustics, your sound will suffer.
+Similarly, if you mix in a control room with lackluster acoustics, you are more likely to EQ incorrectly, add too much(or too little) bass or generally create an unbalanced mix.

 Behind the Glass: Top Record Producers Tell How They Craft the Hits

-behind-the-glass-top-record-producers-tell-how-they-craft-the-hits.--largeThis book is stock-full of great information from the leaders of the field.
-It’s filled with insightful information from famous producers that share their secrets and approaches to making some of the greatest records of modern music.
+This book is stock-full of great information from the leaders of the field.
+It’s filled with insightful information from famous producers who share their secrets and approaches to making some of the greatest records of modern music.

-It’s a pure interview book, there are no diagrams, equations or complex techniques to understand.
+It’s a pure interview book; there are no diagrams, equations, or complex techniques to understand.
 It’s just a dialog between Howard Massey and some of the greatest producers of all time.
 Inspirational and insightful, it’s definitely one of my favorite books about audio.

 There’s also a Volume II that’s equally awesome and has some of the newer producers responsible for the more recent hits in history.